fnando/has_versions/README.markdown

 	# retrieve current version object
 	post.versions.current

-	# retrieve a version #3
+	# retrieve version #3
 	post.versions.get(3)

+	# retrive version #3 and
+	# raise SimplesIdeias::Versions::Exception::VersionNotFound
+	# if not found

 	# revert to a specific version,
 	# returning nil if version is not found
 	post.versions.revert_to(1)

-	# revert to a specific version,
+	# revert to a specific version and
+	# raise SimplesIdeias::Versions::Exception::VersionNotFound
-	# raising an error if version is not found
+	# if version is not found
-	post.versions.revert_to(100)
+	post.versions.revert_to!(100)

 	# save an object without creating a version
 	post.save_without_version # => same as post.save